dukeboard/dukeboard.github.io/practices/level0/DOC.md

 Let play a bit
 ---------------

-Now that you know how to create instances, connect components and deploy the application, I want you to perform the next task by yourself.
-I want you to setup an alert system to inform users of the chats that there are unread messages.
-Make use of whatever you whant :-), or try ToyOnOffStatusDisplay component if you get lost.
+Now, I want you to make use of a *ToyOnOffStatusDisplay* to signal that there are answered messages.
+Make use of one instance of this component per console.
+The component should display on each time a new message is received in a console; off each time an answer is sent.